e-tipalchuk/mqtextfield/README.md

 #Installation

 ##CocoaPods
-The easiest and highly recommended way to add DPTextField to your project is to use [CocoaPods](http://cocoapods.org/).
+The easiest and highly recommended way to add MQTextField to your project is to use [CocoaPods](http://cocoapods.org/).

 Add the pod to your `Podfile`:
 ```